-When baths are necessary, the use of dog shampoo for white-coated breeds will help to maintain his coat colour.
+When baths are necessary, the use of dog shampoo for white-coated breeds will help to maintain his coat color.

 The Westie’s teeth should be brushed every day with a vet-approved dog toothpaste and toothbrush to prevent gum disease and bad breath.

-While grooming, check the Westies body for sores, redness, inflammation or bad odour.
+While grooming, check the Westies body for sores, redness, inflammation or bad odor.
 Any abnormalities should be addressed immediately to avoid serious health problems.

 Living Conditions & Adaptability

-The Westie’s double coat protects him from harsh weather but he should not be left to live in the outdoors.
+The Westie’s double coat protects him from harsh weather but he should not be left to live outdoors.
 He adapts easily to any type of home in the city or country.

 The Westie adapts easily to multi-pet homes, especially when raised together.
 Males that are not neutered do not get along well with other male dogs that are also not neutered.